 If you do this businesses and companies can achieve significant improvements which can include: building higher loyalty from staff, higher levels of customer service; improved stakeholder and channel support and lower costs for winning new higher value customers.
 These are just some examples of the benefits from having and using a mission statement successfully at the front end, one other major advantage is that you have a foundation upon which to build your business plan.

-Over the past ten years as a strategic planner we’ve worked with hundreds of business owners and seen how those that create a plan and implement it, do so much better then those owners who try aimlessly lead their business on a wing, a prayer or a dream. successful leader’s plan their business, so that everyone knows where they are going what their role is in achieving that success.
+Over the past ten years as a strategic planner we’ve worked with hundreds of business owners and seen how those that create a plan and implement it.
+Those that plan their business do so much better than those owners who try aimlessly lead their business on a wing, a prayer or a dream.
+Successful leader’s plan their business, so that everyone knows where they are going what their role is in achieving that success.

 According the latest BERR report, Small and Medium-sized Enterprises (SME’s) together accounted for 99.9 per cent of all enterprises, 59.8 per cent of private sector employment and 49.0 per cent of private sector turnover.
 SME’s really do matter to the British economy, and yet they receive little effective support from Government agencies despite being the backbone of the economy, employment, and innovation.